Frequently Asked Questions about COVID-19

 There is insufficient evidence at this time if COVID-19 can cause problems during pregnancy.

-No. As difficult as it may be, it is important to take all possible precautions to avoid spreading the virus to the baby or to other household members.
+Visitors should not be allowed except for medical purposes.
+As difficult as it may be, it is important to take all possible precautions to avoid spreading the virus to the baby or to other household members.
 It is especially important to not have any visitors if someone in the home or the newborn has or may have COVID-19.
 Caregivers are encouraged to contact their healthcare professional if they are having difficulties caring for their newborn.
 Depending on individual families’ situations or health needs, a healthcare professional may provide alternative advice.